ZackGrogan/ARCANE/docs/Development-Checklist.md

     - [ ] Enable AI-assisted generation of encounters based on party composition
     - [ ] Incorporate environmental effects and random events
     - [ ] Provide suggestions for scaling difficulty
-  - [ ] **Map Generation**

-    - [ ] Explore integration with procedural map generation tools
-    - [ ] Allow users to generate maps based on themes or settings
-    - [ ] Implement export and import functionality for map files

   - [ ] **Campaign Suggestions**
     - [ ] Use AI to generate plot hooks, quests, and storylines
     - [ ] Provide users with customizable templates
     - [ ] Integrate suggestions into existing campaigns

 ### UI Enhancements v0.5.2-BETA

-- [ ] **Interactive Map Editor**
-  - [ ] Implement drawing tools for users to edit maps directly
-  - [ ] Allow adding custom elements like icons, labels, and paths
-  - [ ] Enable collaboration features for multiple users
 - [ ] **Rich Text Editing**
   - [ ] Integrate a rich text editor for descriptions using libraries like `Draft.js` or `Quill`
   - [ ] Support formatting options, links, and embedded media